CompTIA A+ Practice Test (220-1101)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does 'scalable infrastructure' mean in the context of cloud computing?
+What does rapid elasticity mean in cloud computing?

 Answer Description